patricksavalle/devops-project-template/content/api-standard.md

 ## Guidelines

-- [ ] Mark exceptions to these guidelines as technical debt on your project board
+- [ ] Backlog exceptions to these guidelines as technical debt

 - [ ] Build the API with consumers (developers) in mind--as a product in its own right.